The Best Tours in Cusco, Peru – Cultural & Outdoor Excursions

 On this tour, you'll get to see one of the Andes' most breathtaking sights.
 In the native language of Quechua, Vinicunca means “seven color mountain.”
 It is also commonly referred to as “Rainbow Mountain” because of its striped pattern of red, green, and lavender.
 These colors come from different types of sediment and are due in part to the high altitude.

-The Amaru Community is a unique and small Andean village, whose villagers welcome visitors with native music and beautiful native flowers decoration at the entrance of their houses.
-Besides a symbolic offering to Mother Earth or Pachamama, as a gratitude for daily life, food abundance, harmony, peace and the opportunity of meeting brothers from different cultures they are great masters in the art of weaving under a unique and authentic tradition from their ancestors.
+The Amaru Community is a unique and small Andean village.
+Locals welcome visitors with beautiful native music and flower decorations at the entrance of their houses.
+The region is known for their gracious offerings to Mother Earth, or 'Pachamama,' as symbolic displays of gratitude for daily life, food abundance, harmony, peace and the opportunity to meet brothers from different cultures.
+Citizens of Amaru are as talented as they are hospitable, and are known for being masters in the art of weaving in the unique and authentic tradition of their ancestors.

 This luxurious 7-day trek to Machu Picchu allows you to have an unforgettable trekking experience in between stays in luxurious lodges that include perks like massages and Jacuzzis.
 Guides carry the bulk of your supplies and handle all of the meal preparations — while you hike, all you need to to focus on is the views and adjusting the tremendous altitude.
 Dinners include wine pairings and the cooks are ready to cater to your special requests.

 This tour starts very early in the morning, to ensure you’ll catch the birds at their most active.
 It’s worth getting up to see these stunning creatures in their natural environment, alongside an expert guide who can fill you in on the most interesting facts about Cusco’s native birds.